Home | Saturday March 23 2002 | March 25 Monday 2002 | Right Now | A Notorious China Blogger Offends So Many With Race & Gender Bias

 Tuesday

-It was any easy crossing at the border, due to the new border speed-ups, though the hour of bus, the forty-five minutes of walking over the border, the KCR and then the subway, this never takes less than a few hours.
+It was easy crossing at the border, due to the new border speed-ups, though the hour of bus travel, the forty-five minutes of walking over the border, the KCR and then the subway, this never takes less than a few hours.

-I went straight to do computer work, always neglecting Hong Kong friends, both new and old, because of the enormous catch-up time from services in Ch-ugabug, a country just to the right of Hong Kong.
+I went straight to do computer work, always neglecting Hong Kong friends, both new and old, because of the enormous catch-up time.

 I suffered slow downloading in Hong Kong too, though had a big thrill when my travel photos uploaded into Webshots.